i8sumPi/physics_projects/README.md

 # Many Coding Project Recommendations

 Recently I realized that trying out physics and math projects is a really great and gratifying way to learn programming--and sometimes a lot more simple than it seems!
-Here are a few of my favorite projectsfrom recent moments, roughly in chronological order, with potentially more to come (I'll try to keep this website and its links updated).
-Note: I might also try to add images and/or video demos for all the projects at some point.
+Here are a few of my favorite projectsfrom recent moments, roughly in chronological order.

 ## Wave Pools